Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation: General error rates of first-order debiasing estimators

-Theorem~\ref{thm:upper-bound-general} shows that first-order debiasing yields a \emph{structure-agnostic} error bound: up to the sampling term $n^{-1/2}$, the dominant contribution is either the product $\eps_{n,\gamma}\eps_{n,\alpha}$ (the doubly robust rate) or, in the presence of curvature in the score, the additional $\eps_{n,\gamma}^2$ term.
-Our main theorems show that these rates are not artifacts of the proof technique---they are minimax optimal over the uncertainty sets \eqref{eq:candidate-distribution}.
+Theorem~\ref{thm:upper-bound-general} shows that first-order debiasing yields a \emph{structure-agnostic} error bound: up to the sampling term $N^{-1/2}$, the dominant contribution is either the product $\eps_{N,\gamma}\eps_{N,\alpha}$ (the doubly robust rate) or, in the presence of curvature in the score, the additional $\eps_{N,\gamma}^2$ term.
+Our main theorems show that these rates are not artifacts of the proof technique.
+Rather, they are actually minimax optimal in terms of the nuisance estimation errors.